RyanNielson/shareable/README.md

 ## Installation

-Run the following Composer command in your terminal:
+Run the following Composer command in your terminal, or simply add `'ryannielson/shareable': '1.0.*'` to your composer.json file:

-`composer require ryannielson/shareable:"1.0.*"`
+    composer require ryannielson/shareable:'1.0.*'

 Once complete, you now have to add the the service provider to the providers array in `app/config/app.php`: